zikotan/trying/README.md

 ## Project Overview

-The Nutritional Meal Planner allows users to input their calorie goals and the number of meals to generate a meal plan with a breakdown of total macronutrient values (proteins, fats, and carbohydrates).
+The Nutritional MealPlanner allows users to input their calorie goals and the number of meals to generate a meal plan with a breakdown of total macronutrient values (proteins, fats, and carbohydrates).
 The application also supports downloading the meal plan as a PDF for easy reference.

 ## Setup Instructions